work-club/JavaScript-Standards/README.md

 This guide will assume you are proffient in JavaScript and familiar with many of it's quirks.
 It will assume you have a rough understanding of problems with closures and scope and help you work around these.
 For more information on these problems and other common pitfalls, please refer to the [JavaScript Bonsai Garden](http://bonsaiden.github.io/JavaScript-Garden) and [Douglas Crockfords The Good Parts](http://shop.oreilly.com/product/9780596517748.do).

 ## File structure

+As with our [CSS guidelines](https://github.com/work-club/CSS-Coding-Standards), structure of the code is important.
+All scripts should be within the `scripts` folders and neatly organised into sub-folders (e.g. Modules, Components, Utilities, Controllers, Routes etc).
+The only file that should exist at the root level of `scripts` is `app.js`.

+All files should be lowercase with dashes for spaces.

 ## Convention
 The following is a list of conventions for formatting, structure and overal code approach.